Mind Control. A Powerful Technique That Limits Creativity, Freedom, And Happiness.

 It's not safe to say 'the Watchtower is not God's organization'.
 It's not safe to say, 'There's nothing wrong with celebrating the holidays or attending another church'.
 It's not safe to say, 'The Watchtower is wrong about blood transfusions'.
 Any hint that you don't believe everything the Watchtower says raises suspicion.
 Those who dare express their doubts become a target for judicial committee investigations, disfellowshipping, and shunning.

 Thus all JW's speak in agreement, - even if they don't agree.
 They are 'like minded'.
-They believe everything the WT says, - even if they secretly have their doubts.
+They believe everything the Watchtower says, - even if they secretly have their doubts.

 'What must we do to avoid false